 Once we’re clear on how our habits of holding everything in lead us to feel insecure, inadequate, and trapped in the vicious cycle of conditional love, we naturally don’t want to hurt ourselves further.
 This is where we really come to see every limiting condition that we place on our peace, happiness, and love for ourselves as just a fear-based pattern of thought that we’re using as an excuse not to be true to ourselves now, which does not serve us anymore.

-Adapted from You Were Not Born to Suffer: Love Yourself Back to Inner Peace, Health, Happiness & Fulfillment.
+Adapted from You Were Not Born to Suffer: Overcome Fear, Insecurity and Depression and Love Yourself Back to Happiness, Confidence and Peace.
 Copyright © 2017 by Blake D. Bauer.
 Used with permission.